yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 mapping rules in that L7 policy.
 The L7 policy is configured to forward the filtered traffic to LbaaS Pool.
-The LbaaS pool represents an Endpoint resource, and it's the Endpoint controller responsibility to attach all Endpoint's members to this pool.
+The LbaaS pool represents an Endpoint resource, and it's the Endpoint controller responsibility to attach all the Endpoint's members to this pool.
 Since the Endpoint resource is not aware to changes in ingress/ocp-route objects pointing to it, the ingress/ocp-route controller should trigger this notification, the notification will e implemented using annotation.